Contributions made by party committees

 Party caucus or convention

-A party caucus or convention constitutes a separate election only if it has the authority under state law to select a nominee for federal office (e.g., Utah and Connecticut).
+A party caucus or convention constitutes a separate election only if it has the authority under state law to select a nominee for federal office (for example, Utah and Connecticut).
 Otherwise, there is no separate limit for a caucus or convention; it is considered part of the primary election.

 Candidates not running in an election